Expert tips on integrating diversity, equity and inclusion (DEI) principles into your events, and how Toronto venues have set high standards for DEI.

 For breastfeeding or infant-feeding parents, include quiet rooms with comfy seating, privacy screens, outlets for breast pumps and diaper-changing stations with supplies.
 Some might even offer bottle warmers, refrigerators for storing breast milk and a sink for washing equipment.
 Providing on-site childcare can also enable caregivers to participate.

-“For the Pediatric Academic Societies Meeting, the Metro Toronto Convention Centre had nursing rooms, family rooms, family bathrooms,” says Vinita Das, Sales Director at Destination Toronto.
+“For the Pediatric Academic Societies Meeting, the Metro Toronto Convention Centre had nursing rooms, family rooms, family bathrooms,” says Vinita Das, Sales Director, US Market, Territory East.
 “They also pointed out accessibility for those with strollers.”

 7. Make sure your catering is for everyone